-How to Stop Drinking Coffee
+How to Quit

+As with any big change, expect an initial adjustment period.
 The half-life of caffeine is about five hours, so within a day of quitting, your body should be free of it.
-However, withdrawal symptoms can last significantly longer—a week to ten days or more, though some lucky people don’t experience any noticeable withdrawal.
+However, you may experience caffeine withdrawal symptoms, like:

 Feeling anxious or “on edge”

-I’m not suggesting that you give up coffee for the rest of your life.
-I certainly don’t intend to.
+I’m not suggesting that you give up caffeine for the rest of your life.
 Coffee is one of life’s pleasures, as far as I’m concerned.
 However, it shouldn’t be a vice, and that can be a slippery slope.
-Periodically taking a break from coffee allows you to make sure you still have a handle on things.
+Periodically taking a break allows you to make sure you still have a handle on things.